dmnfarrell/snipgenie/README.md

 * samtools
 * bcftools

-These can be installed with apt in Ubuntu.
+The binaries can be installed with apt in Ubuntu.
+They are downloaded automatically in Windows.

 ## Screenshots

+Desktop application:

 <img src=img/scr1.png width=450px>